drewchen/ResumeAnalytics/README.md

 The resumes come in pdf form.
 Conversion to text is performed using the `pdftotext` utility.
 Instructions for installation on OSX can be found [here](http://macappstore.org/pdftotext/).

+### Analysis

+An example analysis is shown in this [notebook](https://github.com/blakeboswell/nlp-resume/blob/master/newsgroup_test.ipynb)